akazukin5151/koneko/README.md

 # Use the dev branch for latest features, fixes, and instability (recommended for contributers):
 git clone -b dev https://github.com/twenty5151/koneko.git

+# Run the tests (for those who want to edit)
+pytest testing/testing.py -vvvv -l

 cd koneko
 # Manually install without PyPI; for general usage
 # Both will correctly copy the required pictures